Stark8991/AspireNex-/README.md

 https://github.com/Stark8991/AspireNex-/assets/61908380/8736da1c-d05a-4ccf-a952-651d5da5006d

-## Task 1:- TIC-TAC-TOE AI
+## Task 2:- TIC-TAC-TOE AI

 To run this this project one need to just run the main.py Python script.
-For this project also i used Tkinter to make the GUI
+For this project also i used Tkinter to make the GUI.
+For the AI part i used Min-Max Algorithm.

+###Following is a Screenshot how the main menu of this Project looks like

+### Here is a Demo how the Face detection and Recognitation project will look like